Updated 9th October 2025

 Once you have rolled out the pastry nice and thinly, take a large round cutter (approximately 3½ inch) and cut out the pastry circles.
 Using a palette knife, transfer the pastry circles into the muffin tins and gently ease them into each mould.

-Fill each pastry case with a level teaspoon of raspberry jam.
+Fill each pastry case with a teaspoon of jam.

 If you choose, you can sprinkle flaked almonds over some or all of the tarts before baking them.

-Once baked remove from the oven and allow to cool.
+Once baked remove from the oven and allow to cool before removing from the tin onto a cooling rack.

-Using a couple of teaspoons, spoon the glace icing onto each tart and then gently smooth out with a blunt kitchen (or small pallet) knife.
-Pop on the cherry and there you have it!
+Using a couple of teaspoons, spoon the icing onto each tart and then gently smooth out with a blunt kitchen/palette knife.

 Liz x